-The best way is online, using the National Planning Portal (opens in new window).
+The best way is online, using the Planning Portal.
 There's advice on types of application below.
 You can apply by post if you don't have online access.

 National Planning Practice Guidance says applications need to include plans and drawings, Ownership Certificate and Agricultural Land Declaration.
 Some cases may need a Design and Access Statement.
 Our planning guides explain more.

 You can calculate the fees and pay online on the National Planning Portal.

 Our application guides tell you what you need to send in.

 Once we receive your application, we'll check it and be in touch.

 If you want to extend your home or alter it in some way that requires permission, please read: